in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-serverless-api-gateway.md

 	- Amazon CloudWatch Logs - Debug logging
 	- AWS CloudTrail - Complete history of changes to your REST API

-## Amazon API Gateway - Authentication and Authorization
+## Amazon API Gateway - Authentication and Authorization & Approaches
 ![](/images/aws/03-serverless/04-Request-With-SecurityToken.png)
 - How do you authenticate a REST API call?
 	- Attach a signature or token with your API call

-## Amazon API Gateway - Authentication and Authorization Approaches

 - AWS Signature Version 4
 	- Create a signature using your AWS secret access key and send it with your API request
 	- For API consumers belonging to your AWS account